Alignak-monitoring/alignak-doc/source/05_extending_alignak/03_alignak_backend.rst

 More information is available in the `project repository <https://github.com/Alignak-monitoring-contrib/alignak-backend>`_.

-The backend full documentation is available on http://alignak-backend.readthedocs.io/en/latest/intro.html
+The backend full documentation is available on https://alignak-backend.readthedocs.io/en/latest/index.html

 REST API
 ========

-The Alignak backend, based on the Python Eve frameworks, implements a complete REST API to manage the monitored objects data model.
+The Alignak backend, based on the Python Eve framework, implements a complete REST API to manage the monitored objects data model.

 The detailed API is available in the backend documentation.